VKG147/vu-isi-student-results-new/readme.md

 > final = 0.4 * average_grade + 0.6 * exam

 # Installation
+1. Visual Studio
-Open the included .sln file using Visual Studio and run or manually compile all of the .cpp and .h files using your preferred C++ compiler.
+<br/>Open the included .sln file using Visual Studio and run or manually compile all of the .cpp and .h files using your preferred C++ compiler.
+2. Makefile
+<br/>Navigate to the directory using a unix terminal and run the 'make' command.
+Launch the program by typing './main'.

 # Testing
 ## PC used for testing: